syncfusion/blazor-docs/src/charts/range-selector/range.md

 **Two-way binding**

-The **@bind-Value** code-behind attribute in Range Selector can be used to achieve two-way binding.
+The **@bind-Value** code-behind attribute in the Range Selector can be used to achieve two-way binding.
 The following example shows how to achieve two-way binding for the Range Selector.

 {% aspTab template="range-navigator/range", sourceFiles="value.razor" %}